-Since September 2020, I’ve been working on “Writing the Sleep Crisis”, a research project funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).
+Since July 2020, I’ve been working on “Writing the Sleep Crisis”, a research project funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science, 2020-21) and the European Commission (Marie Skłodowska-Curie Individual Fellowship 2021-22).
 The project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.

 Sleep experts are divided on whether our society is actually suffering from the crisis of poor sleep my project’s title refers to.
 Yet the discourse of contemporary society as profoundly sleep-deprived dominates cultural production.
 My project is the first to analyse cultural engagements with this discourse and what they tell us about our conceptions of sleep, health – especially mental health – the temporal rhythms of day-to-day life in the twenty-first century, and the pressures these rhythms exercise on us.